Best Things to do in Rome

 Best Restaurants in Rome

 We must begin with the best restaurants in Rome, because the food is that. good.
 Seriously, the best food I have EVER had was in Rome.
+Still to this day when anyone asks me what my favorite meal was, it is this one:

 The Trastevere Neighborhood

 This neighborhood is full of all the very best restaurants in Rome.
 Any restaurant you go to here will be amazing.
+We originally went here in search of a different restaurant, but stumbled upon a different one, and I am glad we did!

 We HIGHLY recommend I Vascellari.